 Digital learning is taking off.
 Some estimates see the online education market growing to $350 billion in the next three years.
 From online learning software to video conferencing tools and virtual tutoring—not to mention the accelerating changes that come with quantum computing, artificial intelligence, and other technologies—the landscape has radically changed in the past two years.
 Colleges and universities are scrambling to keep up.

-But when it comes to higher ed and digital learning, one key point often gets overlooked.
+But when it comes to higher education and digital learning, one key point often gets overlooked.
 It’s that technology is only part of the puzzle.
-Equally important is the institutional mindset higher ed institutions have when shaping the direct-to-consumer (DTC) learning experiences today’s students are yearning for.
+Equally important is the institutional mindset higher education institutions have when shaping the direct-to-consumer (DTC) learning experiences today’s students are yearning for.

 For too long, colleges and universities have stood on the sidelines and watched as new forms of credentialing and certification have taken off in the corporate setting.
 Delivering on digital education today means developing the agility to respond to the demands of today’s learners while meeting the disruptive workforce dynamics that require innovative approaches to education.

-In short, higher ed needs to start thinking like a digital company.
+In short, higher education needs to start thinking like a digital learning company.
 Here are five key steps to doing that:

 - DTC means system-wide change.